You have the right to...

 - You will have the right to select one advisor to support you throughout the entire process.
 The support person can be a friend, family member, attorney or advocate.
 If you do not have an advisor, the university will provide you with one for purposes of conducting questioning during the hearing.

-- Receive support from the University in obtaining counseling or other support, including access to Eastern Washington University Counseling and Psychological Services (CAPS) who provides free confidential counseling for students
+- Receive support from the University in obtaining counseling or other support, including access to Eastern Washington University Counseling and Wellness Services (CWS) who provides free confidential counseling for students

 - Be aided by the University, with supportive measures as appropriate, in obtaining a learning and working environment that is safe and secure